Odette Dynasty O’Hara

 Michael: That’s my mother.

 Michael: That’s my mommy.
-Now there we go, used to be in Johnson City, TN.
-Used to drive her ass everywhere.
+[Unclear] Eureka, used to be in Johnson City, Tennessee, used to drive her ass everywhere.

-Michael: You’re welcome.
-I’ll send you a picture of me with her.
+Michael: I’ll send you a picture of me with her.

-Michael: So like she’s my drag mother but we are all, we’re all independent, meaning we do our own thing, we follow our own drummer basically.
-It’s inspired me because the O’Hara family is one that there’s a certain level of expectation when it comes to us as entertainers like you said that you do or you do anything a certain way or wear something is certain way is literally about how do you make people feel when you walk in the room, that is–that’s what we aspire to more than anything.
+Michael: Uh, so, like, she’s my drag mother, but we are all… we’re all independent, meaning, we, we do our own thing.
+We, we follow our own drummer, basically.
+Um, it’s inspired me because the O’Hara family is one that… there’s a certain level of expectation when it comes to us as entertainers.
+Like you… it’s not that you do or… you do anything a certain way or wear something is certain way.
+It’s literally about how do you make people feel when you walk in the room?
+That is… that’s what we aspire to more than anything.
 It’s transitioning the feel of the space.
-We are very much of our family that it is not shit to do with you; it has nothing to do with the entertainer.
-Everything to do with the person standing in front of you, and if you are– if you’re not making sure that person is feeling better about their life, then what your doing is like irrelevant and so that is what inspires me from my family.
+We are very much… our family, that it is not… has shit to do with you; it has nothing to do with the entertainer, period.
+It has everything to do with the person standing in front of you.
+And if you’re… if you’re not making sure that person is feeling better about their life, then what you’re doing is, like, irrelevant to the culture.
+And so, that’s, that’s what inspires me from my family.

 Sabrina: That’s awesome.